-When you’re diabetic, paying close attention to your symptoms is very important.
-Many diabetics dread the horrible feelings of hypoglycemia and hyperglycemia that can occur when diabetes is not properly managed or something goes wrong.
-Remember, however, that these symptoms are a powerful ally in that they signal trouble before it gets out of control.
+If you have diabetes, paying close attention to your symptoms is very important.
+These symptoms are a powerful ally, in that they signal trouble before it gets out of control.
 When you experience a symptom that may be related to poor glucose levels, it’s time to perform a random glucose test.

 Listen to your body.
 Note which foods balance your insulin and glucose levels after a meal.
-Being alert for initial symptoms within your body will cue you to test your glucose levels and quickly overcome any rapid changes in your glucose levels.
-Identifying symptoms can also help new diabetics as they learn how to stabilize their disease.
-And if you manage your diabetes with oral medication, then rapid changes in symptoms or worsening symptoms can cue you to the fact that your diabetes may be getting worse or needs more direct management.
+Being alert for initial symptoms within your body will cue you to test your glucose levels and help you quickly overcome any rapid changes in your glucose levels.
+Identifying symptoms can also help people who have been newly diagnosed with diabetes as they learn how to stabilize their disease.
+And if you manage your diabetes with oral medication, rapid changes in symptoms or worsening symptoms can alert you to the fact that your diabetes may be getting worse or needs more direct management.

-Finally, it’s important to remember that your blood glucose levels do not tie to your value as a person; rather, blood glucose levels are a measure of your disease activity.
-Stressing over your glucose readings is counter-productive and will only hurt your progress towards successfully managing your diabetes.
-Diabetes is a very serious condition that you can control with excellent glucose monitoring practice.
-If you find that your glucose levels just aren’t getting under control, it’s time to speak with your doctor about alternatives in your management program
+Keep in mind that stressing over your glucose readings is counter-productive and can actually delay your progress toward successfully managing your diabetes.
+Diabetes is serious condition, but you can control it.
+If you find that your glucose levels just aren’t getting under control, it’s time to speak with your doctor about alternatives in your management program.